Jamgön Ju Mipham Gyatso: Emanations of Ju Mipham

 In 1995, Ösel Rangdröl Mukpo (b.
 1962), the eldest son of renowned dharma master Chogyam Trungpa Rinpoche and Ani Könchok Palden, was recognized as a reincarnation of Mipham Rinpoche by HH Drubwang Padma Norbu Rinpoche, at the time the head of the Nyingma lineage.
 He is now known as Sakyong Mipham Rinpoche, and is the spiritual head of Shambhala International.

 Alternate names

+In contemporary scholarship, the nomenclature "Mi-pam" and "Mipam" has become an accepted alternative.
+Writers such as Hopkins and Duckworth have adopted this convention.
+He is also known by the following alternate names: